-There is one qualification, Level 2 Diploma in Work-based Land-based Engineering, which includes both competence and knowledge.
+B4 - Level 2 Diploma in Work-based Land-based Engineering Operations Power Equipment.

-The competence and knowledge elements will be achieved through completion of the mandatory and optional units listed within the awarding organisation's (NPTC/C&G) guidance and must total a minimum of 109 credits, 10 of which will form the knowledge element and be assessed via independent methods.

-The competence units will be separately assessed to the knowledge units listed below.
+If learners choose to take B1, B2 or B3 - the competence and knowledge elements will be achieved through completion of the mandatory and optional units listed within the awarding organisation's (City & Guilds, IMI Awards and Pearson Education) guidance and must total a minimum of 109 credits.
+At least 17 credits must be achieved through completion of the knowledge units listed below, which are assessed via independent methods.
+The remaining units of the Diploma contain both competence and knowledge and have integrated assessment methods.